Multi-Armed Bandits with Censored Consumption of Resources: Experimental Study

 \subsection{Algorithm Configuration}

-\paragraph{Problem Setup.} We consider the problem of configuring a Random Forest for regression over a variety of tuning parameters (arms) in an on-the-fly manner, within a reasonable time for the training (resource) on a specific dataset.
-To this end, we consider the \emph{AmesHousing} dataset\footnote{https://cran.r-project.org/package=AmesHousing}, which is randomly split into a 70:30 training/test set in each learning round, and each learner chooses a Random Forest parameter configuration as well as a time limit for the training.
-As reward for the learner, we use $1$ minus the (normalized) root-mean-squared error on the testing data, provided the learner's predefined limit for the training is not exceeded.
+We consider the problem of configuring a Random Forest for regression over a variety of tuning parameters (arms) in an on-the-fly manner, within a reasonable time for the training (resource) on a specific data set.
+To this end, we consider the \emph{AmesHousing} data set\footnote{https://cran.r-project.org/package=AmesHousing}, which is randomly split into a 70:30 training/test set in each learning round, and each learner chooses a Random Forest parameter configuration as well as a time limit for the training.
+As reward for the learner, we use $1$ minus the (normalized) root-mean-squared error on the test data, provided the learner's predefined limit for the training is not exceeded.
 Otherwise, the learner obtains a reward of zero, i.e., the feedback is censored.
-The considered set of possible parameters of the Random Forest consists\footnote{The remaining parameters of the Random Forest are set as the default parameters as specified in the R-package `ranger'.} of \begin{itemize}[noitemsep,topsep=0pt,leftmargin=3.5mm] \item the number of trees: $ \{100,200,\ldots,700\},$ \item the number of variables to randomly sample as candidates at each split: $ \{20,22,\ldots,30\},$ \item the minimal node size: $\{3,5,7,9 \},$ \item the fraction of training samples for bagging: $\{0.55, 0.632, 0.75, 0.8\}.$ \end{itemize} Each combination is treated as an arm, resulting in $n=672$ arms in total.
+The considered set of possible parameters of the Random Forest consists of \begin{itemize} \item the number of trees: $ \{100,200,\ldots,700\},$ \item the number of variables to randomly sample as candidates at each split: $ \{20,22,\ldots,30\},$ \item the minimal node size: $\{3,5,7,9 \},$ \item the fraction of training samples for bagging: $\{0.55, 0.632, 0.75, 0.8\}.$ \end{itemize} The remaining parameters of the Random Forest are set as the default parameters as specified in the R-package `ranger'\footnote{ \url{https://cran.r-project.org/web/packages/ranger/index.html}}.
+Each combination is treated as an arm, resulting in $n=672$ arms in total.

 For the admissible range of time limits for training, we have used an equidistant grid of size $m=10$ of the interquartile range of the obtained training times if each possible configuration is run once.
-As before, we use the linear discount function to discount the realized rewards, while the total number of rounds is set to $T=2 \, n\, m$, and the number of repetitions to 10.
+Motivated by the PAR10 loss in algorithm configuration problems \cite{kerschke2019automated}, we use $c(x)=x$ for the cost function, while the penalty function is $\lambda(x)=10x.$ The total number of rounds is set to $T=2 \, n\, m$, and the number of repetitions to 10.
+All these experiments were conducted on a machine featuring Intel(R) Core(TM) i7-8550U@1.80 GHz CPUs with 4 cores and 16 GB of RAM.